-Additionally, Councilwoman sits on the City Council’s Governance, Inter-Governmental Relations and Transportation & Mobility Committees.
+Councilwoman serves on the City Council’s Governance, Inter-Governmental Relations, Public Safety, and Transportation & Mobility Committees.
 She is also the Mayor’s Designated Liaison to Monterrey, Mexico, and Regional Representative for North America.

 In her role as City Councilwoman, Ms. Sandoval sits on the Alamo Area Metropolitan Planning Organization’s Transportation Policy Board, the National League of Cities’ Transportation & Infrastructure Services Federal Advocacy Committee, the San Antonio Mobility Coalition’s Executive Committee, and the YWCA's Wage Equity Advisory Committee.